This vignette provides a deep dive into the design of the

 represents a logical predicate on one vector, e.g

-will compose all
+SEX == "F", FilterStates will compose all

-predicates of its member FilterState
+predicates of its member FilterState objects into a call to

 a subsetting function,

-e.g. data <- subset(data, SEX == "F" & RACE == "CAUCASIAN")
+e.g. data <- subset(data, SEX == "F" & RACE == "CAUCASIAN").

-In the case of a data.frame
+In the case of a data.frame, a single

-call is sufficient to subset the whole data
+dplyr::filter call is sufficient to subset the whole data

-on the other hand contains
+set.
+A MultiAssayExperiment on the other hand contains

-patient data in the @colData
+patient data in the @colData slot and multiple experiments

-slot, and all of these objects have
+in the @ExperimentList slot, and all of these objects have

 to be filtered by separate subsetting calls.
 Therefore, subclasses of

-exist to handle different kinds of data
+FilterStates exist to handle different kinds of data

 structures and they use different subsetting functions.